evan2110/web-application/README.md

 ### Configuration
 - Configure JWT and mail settings in `server/appsettings.json` (and `appsettings.Development.json`).
 - CORS is enabled for `http://localhost:3000` in `Program.cs`.
+- Email verification and password reset use base URLs from config:
+  - `Frontend:BaseUrl` (redirect target and client links)
+  - `Backend:BaseUrl` (build verification links sent in emails)

 ### Running Locally
 1. Server (HTTPS)